afanasy/git-coin/README.md

-Distributed banking based on git
+Distributed banking on git

 ## Installation
-Fork/clone this repo
+Fork this repo
 ## Creating account
 1. Add empty file representing the account to account folder
 2. Add and commit changes